-The Asheville Academy of Ballet and Contemporary Dance welcomes new and returning students (ages 3 to senior adult) to our Fall/Spring classes (beginning Tuesday, September 5).
+The Asheville Academy of Ballet and Contemporary Dance welcomes new and returning students (ages 3 to senior adult) to our Fall/Spring classes (through May 31).
 We provide excellent training for both pre-professional and recreational dancers in a variety of disciplines, including Ballet, Modern, Contemporary, Pointe, Improvisation, and Pilates, and we encourage students of all ages to begin their exploration of dance or to further their technical training with our wonderful faculty.
-Take a look at our Fall class schedule, fill out this form to enroll, or and contact us if you have any questions about classes and placement.
+Take a look at our Spring class schedule, fill out this form to enroll, or and contact us if you have any questions about classes and placement.

 Pilates is a physical fitness system developed in the early 20th century by the Greek German-born Joseph Pilates.
 It is especially practiced in the United States (where Pilates lived, developed and taught his method) and the United Kingdom (where he lived and taught the early stages of his method).
 This physical practice focuses on concentration, control, centering, flow and efficiency of movement, core strength, precision, and breathing, and is a current main staple of any dancer's training.
 As of 2005, there were 11 million people practicing the discipline regularly and 14,000 instructors in the United States.